 Natural Alignment Plateau

 The phrase ‘Natural Alignment Plateau’, (which I believe was coined by Dr. Robert Bradley) is a normal, healthy process said to occur in around 50% of births.
-I have only come across it in recent years, but it makes much sense, especially when you take information from the study and article I mentioned above.
-Here’s some information I sourced from THIS page on Natural Alignment Plateau:
+It makes much sense, especially when you consider the information from the study and article I mentioned above.
+Here’s some information I sourced from this page on Natural Alignment Plateau:

 “Medical personnel deal mostly with dilation, effacement, and station.
 They also deal mostly with medicated mothers.
 They are used to managing labors rather than allowing them to follow their natural course.
 They like to see a regular pattern of progress in regards to dilation.
 But it is not uncommon for a mother to reach a point where labor continues, but dilation of the cervix stops for a time.